 In the above example, two PUs are intertwined in one context.
 The instantiation creates a network of figurative ties; it becomes the centre of interest: it is outside the reader's experience, as it has not been encountered before.
 It is a focal point, attracting attention and increasing emotional suspense.
 The reiteration discloses emotional unrest, apprehension, and anxiety.
 A rat appears again as part of an indirect interior monologue of the character, bringing out inner hesitation and wavering before making a decision.
 The interfusive effect is enhanced by the instantial replacement of rhyme by rat and set off by the onomatopoeic effect of alliteration: [r] is common to the base forms of both PUs.
+Contrary to mixed metaphor adherents, I would argue that an instantiation of this type does not present any semantic and stylistic inconsistency or incongruity.

 In discourse, it is fairly common to have two metaphorical PUs running close to each other and complementing the metaphorical image.
-Actual use shows that two PUs may also come from two different conceptual domains to emphasise the thought:
+Actual use shows that two PUs, coming from two different conceptual domains, cohere and emphasise the thought: